Valid for versions 102 through the latest version

 Upgrade or reinstall MySQL or MariaDB

 To upgrade or reinstall your server’s version of MySQL or MariaDB, perform the following steps:

-Select the version of MySQL or MariaDB that you wish to upgrade.Note:To reinstall your database, select your current version of MySQL or MariaDB.Warning:
+Select the version of MySQL or MariaDB that you wish to upgrade or reinstall.

 Click Continue.
-A new interface will appear with warning messages about the upgrade process.Note:The system validates the
+A new interface will appear with warning messages, and the system will validate the

 If you are upgrading your database server from MySQL version 5.7 to 8, the Upgrade Checker via MySQLShell (optional) section will appear.
-This utility checks whether the upgrade will work on the MySQL configuration file and table engine.
-To run the MySQL Upgrade Checker utility, click Install and Run Checker.
-A progress window will appear, and it will display the results of the upgrade check.
+This section contains the MySQL Upgrade Checker Utility tool.
+For more information on the MySQL Upgrade Checker Utility tool, read the MySQL Upgrade Checker Utility section of this document.

 Select the type of upgrade that you wish to perform:

 Interactive Upgrade — This option steps you through the MySQL or MariaDB upgrade process.

 Click Continue.
 The upgrade process interface will appear.